humanmade/altis-dev-tools/docs/testing-with-phpunit.md

 ## Writing Tests

-On top of the standard PHPUnit framework Altis bundles the WP PHPUnit framework to provide advanced functionality for integration testing.

-### Naming And Organisation

-All test classes should be prefixed with `class-test-` and have a `.php` suffix.
-The classes themselves should be namespaced and be named to match the file name, for example the file `class-test-feature-a.php` should declare a class called `Test_Feature_A`.

-Within the `.tests` directory you can organise your test classes as you see fit however it is good practice to group related tests into directories.
-This makes it easier to run a subset of tests rather than the full suite.

 Group tests into a class when they test different aspects of the same piece of functionality.
 It’s especially convenient to put tests together in a class when they can share a common `setUp()` or `setUpBeforeClass()` routine.
 As a rule, a single test class should not contain tests for more than one function/method and should test every possible input and expected output.